mscottsewell/HP12c/faq-content.md

 ### Sinking Fund Factor

-**Problem:** How much must be deposited at the end of each month into an account that earns 6% interest to have an account balance of $50,000 at the end of 10 years?
+**Problem:** How much must be deposited at the end of each month into an account that earns 6% annual interest to have an account balance of $50,000 at the end of 10 years?

 **Steps:**
 1. `120` `n` (10 years × 12 months)